 The preset temperatures on your Nest can also be changed from the app.
-From the home screen, choose Thermostat before selecting Settings.
+From the home screen, find your Thermostat and then select Settings.
 Once there, select Temperature Preferences and then Temperature Presets.
 This will display your preset Comfort, Eco and Sleep temperatures.
 Select one of these options to change the temperature for that preset.

-- Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-As you set the thermostat up, the Google Home app gives you the option to change the temperature with a schedule.
-If you select this feature, it displays a preset schedule before letting you customize it.
-Once setup is complete, that’s the schedule it will use.
+- Quick Schedule: Quick Schedules are based on the national average schedule for more energy-efficient use.
+As you set the thermostat up, the Google Home app allows you to change the temperature with a schedule.
+If you choose that option, it presents a preset schedule before letting you customize it.
+Once setup is complete, that’s the schedule it uses.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
 You can then pick the day of the week that you want to add a temperature.
-Once you pick the day, tap Add and find the preset you want.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+The changes won't save unless you select Done.

 10. Setting a Temperature Range on a Nest Thermostat

-To access Eco mode for customized temperature ranges, go to Settings and select Eco.
+To create a custom temperature range in Eco mode, go to Settings and select Eco.
 The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
-You can select each and adjust them to your desired temperature.
-When complete, select Done.
+You can select each and make your preferred changes.
+Once you're finished, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

-Nest thermostats can be integrated with most HVAC systems.
-Google, Nest's manufacturer, features a compatibility checking tool that asks a series of questions about your location and existing setup to learn which Nest model would be compatible with your system.
+A Nest Thermostat is compatible with most heating and cooling systems.
+Google, Nest's manufacturer, has an online compatibility checker that shares questions concerning your location and existing setup to determine which Nest model works with your system.

-If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in [siteinfo field="msa"].
+If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Booneville.
 Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Take into account, by doing this you are turning off all of your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Take into account, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.